Anirban Mahapatra: Education and career

 Mahapatra has a Masters and a PhD in microbiology from The Ohio State University.
 He launched several scientific journals while at ACS.

-Mahapatra writes a popular science column for The Hindustan Times, a leading Indian national daily newspaper.
+Mahapatra has written a popular science column for The Hindustan Times, a leading Indian national daily newspaper since 2021.
 His science columns have also been published by The Morning Context.

 Publications

 Mahapatra has written a couple of popular science books: